polyfy/polylith/readme.md

 <img src="images/environment.png" width="30%" alt="Environment">

-1. The `development` environment.
+1. The `development` environment:
    - This is where we work with the code, often via a REPL.
+   - It contains all libraries, components and bases in the workspace, which is specified in `./deps.edn`.
    - Any extra code, that is not part of a component or base, lives under the `development` folder.
-   - What libraries, components and bases that are included is specified in `deps.edn` at the root.
-2. Environments that are used to build deployable artifacts.
+2. Any other `environment`:
+   - Used to build deployable artifacts, e.g.: lambda functions, REST API's, libraries, and command line tools.
-   - These environments live under the `environments` directory where each environment has its own directory.
+   - Live under the `environments` directory where each environment has its own directory.
-   - Each environment has a `deps.edn` config file that specifies which libraries, component and bases that are included.
+   - Has a `deps.edn` config file that specifies which libraries, component and bases that are included.
+   - It can optionally have a `resources` directory.
    - If it has any tests of its own, they will live in the `test` directory under e.g. `environments/my-env`.
-   - Optionally, each environment can also have a `resources` directory.
    - It's discouraged to have a `src` directory since all production code should only live in components and bases.
-   - Examples of artefacts that can be built out of an environment: lambda functions, REST API's, libraries, and command line tools.

 Let's create an environment:
 ```sh